A Guide to Spinning® Energy Zones

 Step 2: Ride in the Right Spinning® Energy Zone™

 Before class begins, your Spinning Instructor will usually announce the Spinning Energy Zone on which the class will focus and the purpose of the ride.
-You can then monitor your heart rate based upon where your training heart rate range should be as shown in the above table.
+You can then monitor your Spinning heart rate zone based upon where your training heart rate range should be as shown in the above table.
 Using the example above, if this individual came to a class that was going to use the Strength Energy Zones, their heart rate should stay between 155 and 175 BPM during the class.

 Wearing a heart rate monitor is the most accurate way to see how your heart responds during class.
 If you do not have a heart rate monitor, use a perceived exertion scale.
 In the Spinning program we used a modified Category Ratio-10 (CR-10) scale — a scale from 1-10, from rest to race day intensity!
-See the Perceived Exertion CR-10 Scale table in this article to determine how your exertion level correlates to the Spinning Energy Zones.
+See the Perceived Exertion CR-10 Scale table below to determine how your exertion level correlates to the Spinning Energy Zones.

 |Energy Zoneu2122||Intensity Range|